 Small bowel cancer

-Small bowel cancer starts when cells in the lining of the small bowel, change and grow uncontrollably, forming a mass called a tumor.
+Small bowel cancer starts when healthy cells in the lining of the small bowel change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 These changes can take a long time to develop.
 Both genetic and environmental factors can cause such changes, although the specific causes of small bowel cancer are generally not well understood.

 Types of small bowel cancer

 There are five main types of small bowel cancer: